jpfairbanks/SemanticModels.jl/doc/src/extraction.md

 system on how to combine the `SEIRmodel` and `ScalingModel` programs into a single model and generate a program to execute it.

-In order to move beyond this relatively manual approach to model modification and metamodeling, it is helpful to frame each of our intended [use cases](usecases.md) as an optimization problem, in which the scientist's required unitful input(s) and/or unitful output(s) (including expected deviation from observed/expected patterns, in the case of model validation) can be formally expressed as constraints, and relevance can be objectively and quantifiably represented, so that competing feasible flows can be assessed, ranked, and returned to the scientist for more informed, efficient review.
+In order to move beyond this relatively manual approach to model modification and metamodeling, it is helpful to frame each of our intended [use cases](usecases.md) as an optimization problem, in which the scientist's required unitful input(s) and/or unitful output(s) (including expected deviation from observed/expected patterns, in the case of model validation) can be formally expressed as constraints, and relevance can be objectively and quantifiably represented, so that competing feasible flows can be assessed, ranked, and returned to the scientist to augment their understanding.
 The specification of the objective function, choice of traversal algorithm(s), and the use of edge weights to convey algorithmically meaningful information, will vary by use case.

-For example, the metamodeling use case, in which the scientist begins with a vector of known unitful input and a vector of unitful output whose value is unknown, can be formulated as a linear program to solve max flow, with our input vertex representing $s$, our output vertex representing $t$, and edge weights corresponding to the frequency with which a given edge is empirically observed when domain-specific text and code artifacts are ingested.
-To ensure tractability at scale, we may want to consider a weighting scheme to avoid integer weight values.
+For example, the metamodeling use case, in which the scientist begins with a vector of known unitful input and a vector of unitful output whose value is unknown, can be formulated as an $s-t$ max flow problem, with our input vertex as $s$, our output vertex as $t$, and edge weights corresponding to the frequency with which a given edge is empirically observed within a domain-specific text and code corpus.
+To ensure tractability at scale, we may want to consider a weighting scheme to avoid integer constraints.
 This approach may also help us to identify disconnected subgraphs, which, if linked by cut-crossing edges, would represent a feasible flow; the scientific insight here is that such a set of edges might represent "missing" functions capable of transforming the "input" src vertex of a cut-crossing edge with its output dst vertex.
-These function(s) could then be ingested or written.
+These function(s) could then be ingested or written by scientists.

 While we intend to proceed with algorithmic development of this nature in the near term, it's worth noting that the goal of this project is to augment scientists and their workflows.
-As such, we envision a human-in-the-loop, semi-automated approach, in which the scientist is in control and has the ability to instruct the machine by providing information about what the scientist already knows, and what they wish to do with that knowledge (e.g., modify, combine, validate, etc.).
+As such, we envision a human-in-the-loop, semi-automated approach, in which the scientist is in control and has the ability to instruct the machine by providing information about what the scientist already knows, and what they wish to do with that knowledge (e.g., modify, combine, validate) existing models and scripts.

 Any API that supports augmenting scientists will require some human intervention in the reasoning and generation stages as the system must get input from the user as to the questions being asked of it.
 We view this to analogous to a data analyst working with a database system: a query planning system is able to optimize queries based on knowledge about the schema and data statistics, but it must still wait for a human to provide a query.
 In this way, even as our development efforts proceed, `SemanticModels` will rely upon user guidance for reasoning and generation tasks.

 ## API reference